LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 ### Evaluation

 The accuracy achieved was 87.4% for the binary task and 49.9% for the 5 star classification task.
-This is up from a baseline of 50% for the binary task and 20% for the 5 star classification task.
+This is up from a random baseline of 50% for the binary task and 20% for the 5 star classification task.

 The confusion matrix shows that the binary model does indeed mostly predict the correct class:
 <figure class="post-figure">